 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
-It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
+It is a good choice for attracting butterflies to your yard.
 It has no significant negative characteristics.

-Burning Hearts False Sunflower is recommended for the following landscape applications;
+Venus False Sunflower is recommended for the following landscape applications;